nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Overview

+TODO: how to read these notes here

+TODO: how I practiced this and what seems to be working.

 Eeach of inspectional, analytical and syntopical reading are complex acts.
 You must master each step of each level before attempting to do them as a whole.
 For example, first master how to find keywords separately from how to find key sentences, from how to find arguments.
 This will take time as you'll have to read each section multiple times.
 But as you do that over and over, you'll start noticing that in one read, you're able to ids all three in one reading.
 You'll also be able to combine stages together, not just steps of a stage.
 See note below about learning complex tasks.

+Categorize:
+**Only** seek out external aids to reading if you have done all you can to understand the book according to the rules of reading laid out here.
+Aids include: yourown experiences, as a first resort, second, see if the book has a prerequisit, third, refer to abstracts and commentaries but rarely and never before reading the book, finally, use pedias and dictionaries.

 ## Levels of Reading
 1. Elementary